aroundthecode/pathfinder/docs/README.md

 ![Pathfinder Inner filtering](images/pathfinder-ui-filter1.png)

-The second filtering group will acto also on leaf nodes, allowing you to obtain a graph just of your internal packages
+The second filtering group will act also on leaf nodes, allowing you to obtain a graph just of your internal packages

 ![Pathfinder Leaves Filtering](images/pathfinder-ui-filter2.png)